Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Get to know our Baby Lock Solaris 2 Embroidery Machine working one-on-one with a studio volunteer.

-Hoop and embroider a couple of designs that are among the hundreds that come loaded on the machine in this two-hour tutorial.
+Hoop and embroider a couple of the designs that are among the hundreds that come loaded on the machine in this two-hour tutorial.

 Leave the session ready to explore more of the machine’s dazzling number of functions and knowing how to leave the machine clean and ready for the next embroiderer.